axibase/atsd/administration/migration/cluster.md

 ATSD coprocessors that were added to HBase CoprocessorRegion Classes are now loaded automatically and therefore must be removed from

    1. HBase settings
-    2. Each Region Servers
+   2. Each Region Server

 #### Remove Coprocessor from HBase settings